Online Aging-Aware Energy Optimization for Vehicle-Home-Grid Integration: CONCLUSION

 \section{CONCLUSION}

-This paper proposed a practical, real-time implementable optimization algorithm to manage the energy flows of vehicle-home-grid integration.
-The contributions first arise from the explicit consideration of nonlinear battery cycle and calendar aging, uncertainties in future household energy consumption, and a set of constraints in vehicle usage and battery dynamics.
-By utilizing a hybrid LSTM neural network to predict household loads and a detailed battery model to describe battery behavior, this algorithm results in minimized user energy and battery costs.
-This responds to a maximum annual economic gain of €3046.81 for a single user over the benchmark scenario with unidirectional smart charging.
+This paper proposed a real-time optimization algorithm for managing energy flows in vehicle–home–grid integration.
+The contributions first arise from the explicit consideration of nonlinear battery cycle and calendar aging, uncertainties in future household load, and constraints on vehicle usage and battery dynamics.
+By utilizing a hybrid LSTM neural network to predict household loads and a detailed battery model, this algorithm results in minimized user energy and battery costs, yielding an annual economic gain of up to €3046.81 for a single user over the benchmark scenario with unidirectional smart charging.

-The second major contribution is the conducted systematic analysis of various price ratios, battery capacities, and household loads within the optimization problem.
+The second major contribution is a systematic analysis of various price ratios, battery capacities, and household loads within the optimization problem.
 We have found that \begin{itemize} \item Reduced price ratios make V2G less profitable.
 However, even without performing V2G, V2H contributes to self-consumption and gives an annual economic gain of €425.48. \item For standard apartments and small to moderate-sized houses, larger batteries reduce the economic gains at low price ratios but provide greater benefits at high price ratios. \item For large household loads, larger batteries always lead to higher economic gains, as more efficient household energy management is allowed. \end{itemize}